SukyoungCho/Apple-Stock-Price-prediction-using-LSTM/README.md

 # Predicting Apple's Stock price using LSTM model

-This is a final project for STAT 453: Deep Learning (Spring 2020), and its goal is to demonstrate how deep learning algorithm could be applied to the real world.
+This is a final project for STAT 453: Deep Learning (Spring 2020), and its goal is to demonstrate how deep learning algorithm could be applied to the real world in making a profit.

 ## Description